Nora's Ark

-Nora's Ark (Arche Nora) is a 1948 German drama film directed by Werner Klingler that stars Willy Maertens, Claus Hofer and Harry Meyen.
+Nora's Ark (Arche Nora) is a 1948 German comedy-drama film directed by Werner Klingler that stars Willy Maertens, Claus Hofer and Harry Meyen.
+It is about a young couple who go to live on a derelict boat because they lack a home.

 It was produced by Wandsbek Studios in Hamburg in the British Zone of Occupation.
 The film's sets were designed by art director Herbert Kirchhoff.